 Overcoming isometrics are bouts of effort at maximal intensity, against immovable objects.
 When utilized properly, this can yield tremendous improvements in neural drive, force production, and strength at specific ranges of motion.

-I personally have applied this training method to my athletes training programs in the off-season and in-season with great success.
-Additionally, myself and Jason Kanzler have utilized tons of overcoming isometric pairings in our Athlete Body Weight Training Program.
+I have utilized overcoming isometrics with my athletes during the off-season and in-season training period with great success.
+Additionally, myself and Jason Kanzler have utilized various overcoming isometric contrast pairings in our Athlete Body Weight Training Program.